brentgroves/status/2024/week14.md

 ## Report System App Chain

 Consists of the following small apps which are each dedicated to one purpose.
-These apps are running in Kubernetes and relying on open source software which is also running in a kubernetes cluster.
-This system accepts report requests from both a stand-alone web app and a Microsoft teams app.
-These apps either act identipendantly in isolation which is the case with rs_credential, or accept direction from an MQTT publish/subscribe model topic server, or are REST or Graph API driven.
+These apps are running in Kubernetes and relying on open source software which is also running in a Kubernetes cluster.
+This system accepts report requests from both a stand-alone web app and a Microsoft Teams app.
+These apps either act idependantly in isolation which is the case with rs_credential, or accept direction from an MQTT publish/subscribe model topic server, or are REST or Graph API driven.
 The web apps are monitored and secured by our Kong app server with certificates created by our PKI.

-- rs_teams: teams app which collect customer report requests and gives status
+- rs_teams: teams app which collects customer report requests and gives status
-- rs_requestor: web app which collects customer report requests and gives status
+- rs_requestor: web app that collects customer report requests and gives status
 - rs_oidc: identifies the user using OpenID.
 - rs_oauth: redirect endpoint which changes OAuth code for an access token
-- rs_credential: uses OAuth client credential flow to keep an Microsoft Graph access token refreshed for use by other apps.
+- rs_credential: uses OAuth client credential flow to keep a Microsoft Graph access token refreshed for use by other apps.
 - rs_etl: runs etl scripts
 - rs_store: stores result set with id and params in the object database.
 - rs_excel: creates excel